netcinematics/WEB3_TREASURE_MAP/README.md

 > topics were gathered from class notes on Web3.

-> additional research was conducted through Google and Chat GPT.
+> additional research was conducted through Google and Chat GPT

+> and Technical Writers Guild at Alchemy University.

-> words were collected then organized into visual heirarchy
+> words were collected then organized into visual heirarchy (taxonomy/ontology)